IjayAbby/thenextweb-clone/README.md

 6. Once the repository has been cloned, open main.html in a browser of your choice.

-7.The project can also be found at https://www.theodinproject.com/courses/html-and-css/lessons/building-with-responsive-design
+7. The project can also be found at https://www.theodinproject.com/courses/html-and-css/lessons/building-with-responsive-design

 8. Enjoy!